 You only need to install Python (and the package manager).
-For version 3, run

-'''

-sudo apt-get install python3 python3-pip
+For version 3, run sudo apt-get install python3 python3-pip sudo pip3 install --user projectq all dependencies (such as numpy and pybind11) should be installed automatically.

-'''

 When you then run